Skip to main content

 Technology companies working to provide such ecosystems must not only have extensive investment in research and development, they must have a solid grounding in operational technology (OT) as well as IT.
 Producing solutions and technologies that meet the very demanding requirements of automotive-grade quality and mass production scale are the biggest challenges facing these companies.
 Hitachi is one of the few companies in the world with domain expertise across the many facets of smart cities, and we have unparalleled OT and IT experience.
 We can provide a complete end-to-end digital mobility solution for smart cities and massive infrastructures across many domains.

-Smart cities are a shining example of the value of connected technology to empower and improve society at all levels, with connected autonomous vehicles contributing significantly to that value.
-The Hitachi Group companies are working together and with our customers to create solutions for a safe, sustainable, and resilient world.
-Connected autonomous vehicles are an important part of our vision for the future.
+Smart cities are a shining example of the value of connected technology to empower and improve society at all levels, with connected autonomous vehicles contributing significantly to sustainable transportation.
+The Hitachi Group companies are working together and with our customers to create smart mobility solutions for a safe, sustainable, and resilient world.
+Connected autonomous vehicles are an important part of our vision for the future of transportation.
 The technology is available now and getting better all the time - and it will continue to benefit the environment, communities, and the people who live and work there.

 Learn how Hitachi is powering good in the world through autonomous technology: Driving Forward with Future Vehicles